Natural Fertilisers: Are They Any Good?

 The best all round treatment for your soil is mulching (dressing the surface) with a good home-made compost.
 It contains the three minerals essential for healthy plants - nitrogen, phosphorus and potassium - and best of all, it’s free!
 Compost needs to have a ratio of one part green material (plant waste) to four parts brown (dry materials such as cardboard) for the best results.

-Find out how to make your own compost by reading this article by our experts.
+Find out how to make your own compost.

 You can harvest nettles from the wild or grow Comfrey specially, to make this high nitrogen fertiliser which is great for tomatoes, peppers, brassicas, leafy greens and squashes.

 Chop up the nettles in a bucket, fill up with water and cover.
 Leave the mixture for a few weeks for the nettles to break down (it will smell bad - that’s a good sign) When it’s ready, strain off the liquid and dilute one part to ten parts water in your watering can to give your plants a vitamin and nitrogen boost.
 It’s especially good for vegetables!

 This tea can also be made from Burdock, Chickweed, Borage, Horsetail or a combination.

 Manure from herbivorous (plant eating) animals is full of goodness - use it when planting, dig it into your soil or spread it around the base of plants to release the nutrients.
 If you live in an area with a lot of horses you can shovel it off the road or ask the local stables - or perhaps you know a friendly chicken owner - their manure works well too.